Expat Moving to Costa Rica

 Here is a list of the top four countries I visited when considering moving to be an expat.

-Playa Hermosa ExpatNicaragua: Beautiful country, beautiful people, I really liked it.
+Nicaraguan political speakerNicaragua: Beautiful country, beautiful people, I really liked it.
 However, I would not drop a dime in that country because of the government situation there.
 It is close to a communist back dictatorship.
 I won’t go into the uprising that accord last year and the amount of people that were killed.
-I will say as of 2 weeks ago the government was basically still saying COVID-19 it does not exist and was encouraging mass gatherings.
-Cost Rica closed it northern boarders to prevent any people coning and spreading the virous.
+During the Pandemic the government was basically saying COVID-19 does not exist and was encouraging mass gatherings.
+Cost Rica closed it northern borders to prevent any people coning and spreading the virus.

-Playa Del coco expatMexico: Another beautiful county and beautiful people, and what’s not to love about the food!!
+Mexico CityMexico: Another beautiful county and beautiful people, and what’s not to love about the food!!
 There are many first world cities in Mexico, while being a world player in the global economy, but many locations are over populated and pollution is an issue.
 My biggest concern was the growing number of drug wars and the growth of the drug cartels.
 I would rather not have to ware a flack jacket everyday or be concerned of being kidnaped and held for ransom, which does happen.
-When it comes to COVID-19 results, Mexico has over 11,000 confirmed cases and over 1000 deaths, that is 15 times more than Costa Rica.

 Overall Costa Rica is the best option for people to choose to be an expat.
-Especially with the COVID-19 issues we are all facing, Costa Rica is a great place to be to weather the storm.
-After this is Over there will be many more expats moving to Costa Rica.
+Costa Rica is a great place to be to weather any storm.
+So what are you waiting for?
+Come on down!

 Want to keep up with everything that is happening here in Costa Rica?
 Join my email list!